Last updated: Mar-01-2023

 To use the Cloudinary Android library you have to configure at least your

 cloud_name.
 You can additionally define a number of optional configuration parameters if relevant.
-You can find your account-specific configuration credentials in the dashboard of our Management Console.
+You can find your product environment credentials in the dashboard of our Cloudinary Console.

 The entry point of the library is the